MagicJinn/Quantum-Things/README.md

 - Fixed Entity Detector having no clear difference between Weak and Strong power modes.
 - Fixed Spectre Leaves having their Decay flag set to true when placed.
 - Fixed the Summoning Pendulum being able to capture entities that are targeting you, but are not classified as monsters.
+- Fixed a crash when the Item Filter tried to compare to an empty item stack.

 ## Developing